SeanTOSCD/simple-course-creator/README.md

 Styles are kept to a minimum so theme styles are inherited as much as possible.

-#### Bugs and Contributions

-If you notice any mistakes, feel free to fork the repo and submit a pull request with your corrections.
-The same is true of any features you feel should be added or changes that can be made.

 #### Theme Overrides

 You are more than welcome to override the basic default styles or HTML template responsible for displaying the course container.